 client, supplier and fitness service have the meanings given to them in the Code of Practice in Schedule 1.

-(2) The Code of Practice set out in Schedule 1 and entitled the Fitness Industry Code of Practice 2010 is prescribed under the Fair Trading Act 1987 section 43(1) as a code of practice that applies in relation to clients and suppliers of fitness services.
+(2) The Code of Practice set out in Schedule 1 and entitled the Fitness Industry Code of Practice 2010 is prescribed under the Fair Trading Act 2010 Part 4 as a code of practice that applies in relation to clients and suppliers of fitness services.

 (3) The Fair Trading (Fitness Industry Code of Practice) Regulations 2007 are repealed.

+[Regulation 3 amended in Gazette 30 Jun 2011 p.
+2643.]

 Schedule 1 — Fitness Industry Code of Practice 2010